 Aleena’s friends have adopted the same rule even though we’ve told them it’s ok to receive candy that isn’t safe for Aleena but safe for them.
 We just ask that they eat it when they get back to their house.
 They don’t want her to feel excluded so we all follow the same path together.

 Wrapping it up or in this case unwrapping it up: When we come home, the girls like to sort through their candy.
 We used to let them sort through it together but as Aleena’s list of allergies grew, it became more challenging.
-We always carry wipes with us but make sure we wash hands when first coming home.
+We always carry wipes with us while we are out but we make sure we wash hands first when coming home.
 We let the older girls go up to their room and spread the candies out on a mat so that they can sort through some of them together.

 We sort through Aleena’s bag of candy and replace the candies with our safe options from the goodie bag.
 She gets to keep the non-food items which is why having non-food treats are so special.
 And why I LOVE the mission behind the Teal Pumpkin Project.